-In this post, I will not only answer your question, why is walnut wood so expensive, but I will also share more information about walnut lumber so that you can gain a better understanding of it and use it properly.
+In this post, I will not only answer your question, why is walnut so costly, but I will also share more information about walnut lumber so that you can gain a better understanding of it and use it properly.

 Why Is Walnut Wood So Expensive?